Good Things Foundation are committed to the belief that the protection of vulnerable individuals from harm and abuse is everybody’s responsibility.

 Work with members of the network to ensure best practices on safeguarding;

 Ensure the provision of a safe environment compliant with safeguarding best practices in all cases where our staff, board members, volunteers, etc. may come into contact with any individual that has been involved with the National Digital Inclusion Network and/or our projects, services and online materials, who might be classified as vulnerable at that stage.

 Members of the National Digital Inclusion Network will be responsible for ensuring a safe environment for all their employees, volunteers, learners, visitors..
 All employees and volunteers at the organisation must be able to demonstrate an understanding of their responsibilities surrounding safeguarding.
 We can encourage and support this via sharing good practice.

 Good Things Foundation will be responsible for ensuring a safe working environment for all its employees, trustees, volunteers, contractors and visitors, and will be supported in doing so by its Human Resources department.

-Expectations of stakeholders
+Expectations of staff and contractors

 Everyone working with and/or for Good Things Foundation has a responsibility to familiarise themselves with these safeguarding procedures and to take a proactive approach to safeguarding issues.